Aveglia/vAMPirus/README.md

 * [Running vAMPirus](#Running-vAMPirus)
 * [Who to cite](#Who-to-cite)

+## IF YOU CLONED v2.0.1 PLEASE RE-CLONE v2.0.2; there was an error with how the TreeCluster results were processed in v2.0.1.

 # New in vAMPirus version 2.0.2

 1. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).